Bio-bbhe/BioPrinCRISPR/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the source code and analysis pipeline for the manuscript: **"Systematic discovery across one million genomes reveals vast architectural and functional diversity of CRISPR-Cas systems"**.
+This repository contains the source code and analysis pipeline for the manuscript: **"A deep learning and co-conservation framework enable discovery of non-canonical Cas proteins"**.

 BioPrinCRISPR is a class-agnostic computational framework that integrates gene co-conservation, protein domain co-occurrence, and semantic embedding similarity to systematically identify and characterize novel CRISPR-Cas systems from prokaryotic genomes.